So, you’ve had a tenant on your property, and they’re either due to or already have moved out.

 How Is A Check-Out Inventory Report Produced?

-Just as an Inventory Check-In Report, you’ll have various ways you can choose from to document the condition of the property.
+Just like an Inventory Check-In Report, with a check-out inventory, you’ll have various ways you can choose from to document the condition of the property.

 - Or Report Based